Building Character

 A big part of that narrative-driven engagement comes from the live-action sequences, with players reacting to the living, breathing characters before them.
 “It gives you an immediate path towards identifying with the character,” says actor Bradt.

-Jaylene Clark Owens, who is featured in the Entrepreneurship Strategy Course, and in Machine Learning for Business Decisions, feels the live-action sequences make the entire experience feel “more realistic.”
+Jaylene Clark Owens, in Machine Learning for Business Decisions, feels the live-action sequences make the entire experience feel “more realistic.”
 As she puts it, “ You're not just answering a multiple-choice question, or filling in the blank.
 You are interacting with a person.”
 A sentiment also echoed by Zinkel, who finds the live element “more relatable” and capable of “creating instantaneous connections.”

 Somewhat ironically, after a year in which COVID left most people working from home, and interacting with their co-workers via video chat, this particular game element feels even more true-to-life.
 In an era where, as Fang puts it,“ Zoom calls reigned supreme,” the idea of a game incorporating extensive video interaction as a primary means of communicating feels perfectly suited to the moment.